kleinfreund/kleinfreund.de/portfolio/new-years-typografie.md

 ---
 layout: post--portfolio
-site-title: "New Years Typografie"
+site-title: New Years Typografie
 permalink: /portfolio/new-years-typografie/
 ---
 The new year in typography started with some experiments around hierarchy and structure of type.
-It's too easy to get lost on a didigtal playground like InDesign.
+It’s too easy to get lost on a didigtal playground like InDesign.

 ![2014 #1](/img/new-years-typografie/2014-1.png)